 Although only recently upgraded as the keystone of the natural history of tumors, the concept of “cancer stem cells (cscs)” was anticipated several decades ago as researchers soon discovered that cancer cells possessed unequal capacities when it comes to initiating a new tumor or resisting to therapies[1].
-Indeed already during the 1960’s, ethically disputed experiments of auto-transplantation that were conducted in human patients demonstrated that numerous cancer cells were necessary to establish cancer transplants, giving hints on the rare nature (1/1000000) of tumor-initiating cells[2].
+Indeed already during the 1960s, ethically disputed experiments of auto-transplantation that were conducted in human patients demonstrated that numerous cancer cells were necessary to establish cancer transplants, giving hints on the rare nature (1/1000000) of tumor-initiating cells[2].

-With the arrival of the first commercially available cell sorters, followed by immunocompromised mouse models that allowed selective xenotransplantion of cancer cells, the interest in this cancer cell subpopulation has then been growing exponentially, with the field of hematologic malignancies as pioneers[1-3].
+With the arrival of the first commercially available cell sorters, followed by immunocompromised mouse models that allowed selective xenotransplantation of cancer cells, the interest in this cancer cell subpopulation has then been growing exponentially, with the field of hematologic malignancies as pioneers[1-3].
 As early stem or progenitor cells were shown to be involved in leukemias and myeloproliferative disorders, tumor initiating cells have rapidly been renamed “cancer stem cells”, hence creating a link with histological observations from the 1850’s when pathologists had first hypothesized that tumors could develop from residual embryonic tissues[1-3].
 Indeed, cscs share numerous characteristics with normal embryonic stem cells, such as rareness, cell cycle arrest and quiescence, unlimited self-renewal through asymmetric division, and addiction to stem cell signaling pathways.

 In solid tumors, the cancer stem cell model (Figure 1B) was initially considered as a concept that could not be applied to all tumor types and was often opposed to the stochastic clonal evolution hypothesis[4,5], where genetic mutations are the major cause of tumor heterogeneity (Figure 1A)[6,7].
 Increasing evidence of cancer plasticity, where cells easily exchange their position in the tumor hierarchy, switching from stem to non-stem states[8,9] and also from non-stem to stem states, reconcile these two models (Figure 1C).
 Indeed, several studies have demonstrated that cancer cells from different types of tumors, including colon cancer, can naturally convert to cscs in culture, in total absence of therapeutic agents inducing genetic alteration[8].
-Additionally, anti-cancer treatments such as chemotherapies[10] or radiotherapy[9] not only participate to the selection of resistant clones in the bulk of a tumor but also induce stemness characteristics in non-stem cancer cells.
-These findings are transposable to tumors from patients in which stemness-related aggressiveness (invasion capacities, release of circulating tumor cells) is either innate or acquired after exposure to hypoxia, metabolic stress and treatments.
+Additionally, anti-cancer treatments such as chemotherapies[10] or radiotherapy[9] not only participate in the selection of resistant clones in the bulk of a tumor but also induce stemness characteristics in non-stem cancer cells.
+These findings are transposable to tumors from patients in whom stemness-related aggressiveness (invasion capacities, release of circulating tumor cells) is either innate or acquired after exposure to hypoxia, metabolic stress, and treatments.

-More importantly, the extreme cellular plasticity involving rapid phenotype switches between cscs and their non-stem counterpart, is probably mediated by epigenetic mechanisms that are reversible in nature, rather than newly acquired genetic mutations.
+More importantly, the extreme cellular plasticity involving rapid phenotype switches between cscs and their non-stem counterpart is probably mediated by epigenetic mechanisms that are reversible in nature, rather than newly acquired genetic mutations.
 Indeed, we (unpublished data) and others have shown a systematic equilibrium between cancer stem cell marker expressing and non-expressing cells that spontaneously occurs after cell sorting of negative vs positive populations[11].
 In accordance with epigenetic mechanisms involved in this balance between stem an non-stem cancer cells, cancerous stem cells harbor a permissive epigenetic state[12-14], comparable to normal stem cells, while epigenetic profiles of differentiated cells are locked in order to shape cellular identity and functions.
 However, numerous genetic alterations may render cancer cell reprogramming more complicated to target.
 Understanding this flexibility is crucial for the development of new anticancer drugs.
 Therefore, new therapeutic strategies will have to combine the targeting of the bulk of the tumor and of the cscs, whether they are pre-existing or induced.
 Hence, if these different types of cscs share the same reversible reprogramming mechanisms, epigenetic therapies would represent an interesting strategy (Figure 2).